joergen7/cuneiform/README.md

 You can assign a value to a variable and retrieve a variable's content like so:

-    let x : Str = "foo";
+    let x : Str =
+      "foo";

     x;

 In the first line we assign the value `"foo"` to a variable named `x` declaring its type to be `Str`.
-In the second line we query the variable `x`.
-The result looks like the following:
+In the last line we query the variable `x`.

-    "foo"
-    : Str
+### Lists

+We can construct list literals by enumerating their elements in square brackets and declaring the type of the list elements.

+    let xs : [Bool] =
+      [true, false, true, true : Bool];

+    xs;

+Here, we define the list `xs` whose elements are of type `Bool` giving four Boolean values of which only the second is `false`.

+### Records

+A record is a collection of fields that can be accessed via their labels.
+Literal records can be constructed like so:

+    let r : <a : Str, b : Bool> =
+      <a = "blub", b = false>;

+    ( r|a );

+We define a record `r` with two fields `a` and `b`, of types `Str` and `Bool` respectively.
+The field associated with `a` gets the value `"blub"` while the field associated with `b` gets the value `false`.
+In the last line we access the `a` field of the record `r`.

+Alternatively, we can access record fields via pattern matching:

+    let <a = z : Str> = r;
+    z;

+In the first line we associate the variable `z` with the field `a` of record `r`.
+In the second line we query the content of `z`.

 ### Native Function Definition

-Defining native functions in Cuneiform is done by giving the function name, its prototype and a body expression in curly braces:
+Defining native functions in Cuneiform is done by giving the function name, its signature, and a body expression in curly braces:

     def identity( x : Str ) -> Str {
       x